-- Inducting all staff and volunteers (including temporary personnel) into the school's safeguarding systems and procedures and ensuring adherence to referral processes. - Acting as the "case manager" for allegations concerning staff or volunteers. - Making determinations on low-level concerns (consulting the DSL as appropriate). - Communicating this policy to parents/carers and ensuring publication on the school website. - Providing the DSL with sufficient time, training, and resources.
+- Inducting all staff and volunteers (including temporary personnel) into ALFA's safeguarding systems and procedures and ensuring adherence to referral processes. - Acting as the "case manager" for allegations concerning staff or volunteers. - Making determinations on low-level concerns (consulting the DSL as appropriate). - Communicating this policy to parents/carers and ensuring publication on the ALFA website.